 I only believe in safe canning practices for the sake of my family.
 This recipe follows guidelines from trusted sources like Ball® and the National Center for Home Food Preservation, because safety is non-negotiable in my kitchen.
 Tested recipes protect our families from foodborne illness.

-Below, you will find simple step-by-step instructions to help walk you through canning peaches so you can safely enjoy the best summer flavors all year long.
+Below, you will find simple step-by-step How to Can Peaches instructions to help walk you through canning peaches so you can safely enjoy the best summer flavors all year long.

 You can even use your home-canned peaches in recipes like Strawberry Peach Cobbler, Peaches and Cream Bundt Cake, and Sourdough Peach Coffee Cake.